leviathanbadger/portfolio/data-exporter/projects/bodies/vulkan-rust-game-engine.md

 color and a single directional light.
 There is no PBR, lighting, ambient occlusion, reflection or refraction, or anything else to justify separating the color and lighting pass from the depth and motion pass.
 That's just planning for the future.

+I do have very simple instanced rendering working, as seen in the bowl of marbles screenshot.
+There isn't a great abstraction around it currently, but at least the render pipeline supports it.

 ### Stretch goals